renderedideas-lab/IniMake/README.md

 ## 💻 Platform support:
 ### cross-platform compiling is possible, tested under Win32 and Win64

+## :scroll: Instructions will come soon.
+Please be patient...

 ## ✔️ It currently supports:
 - [x] section-oriented command processing
 - [x] executing external programs (also with parameters)